Savor: A Revolution in Food Culture

 Major support provided by Beatrice Koopman, Dorothy Brooks Koopman, and Rena Koopman through the Beatrice Fox Auerbach Foundation Fund at the Hartford Foundation for Public Giving with additional support from the David T. Langrock Foundation, Duff Ashmead and Eric Ort, Mr. Gerard Lupacchino and Mr. Lynn C. Beaulieu, Agnes and Bill Peelle, the Design and Decorative Arts Council and Bank of America.

 Sustaining support for the Wadsworth Atheneum provided by Newman’s Own Foundation and the Greater Hartford Arts Council’s United Arts Campaign.

-Images: Boy and Girl Shelling Peas, England, 1759–70.
-Soft-paste porcelain, colored enamels.
-Museum of Fine Arts, Boston, MA.
+Images: Boy and Girl Shelling Peas, England, Chelsea, c.
+1759–70.
+Soft-paste porcelain, enamels, and gilding.
+Photograph © 2019 Museum of Fine Arts, Boston.
 Gift of Richard C. Paine; Carp Tureen and stand, England, Chelsea, c.
 1755.
 Soft-paste porcelain, enamels.
-Gardiner Museum, Toronto, ON.
-Courtesy of Michele Beiny; Hen and chicks tureen, France, Sceaux, c.
+Gardiner Museum, Toronto, Canada.
+Courtesy of Michele Beiny.
+Photo by Michele Beiny/Richard Goodbody; Tureen with cover, France, Sceaux, c.
 1755.
-Faience (tin-glazed earthenware).
+Tin-glazed earthenware (faience).
 The Metropolitan Museum of Art, New York, NY.
 Gift of R. Thornton Wilson, in memory of Florence Ellsworth Wilson, 1954.